abhinandshaji/Gazebo_Skid_Steer_Plugin/README.md

 #This plugin has been modified from the Diff-drive-plugin

-#make sure to add this in the bashscript for ease
+#make sure to edit and add this in the bashscript for ease
 ```
 export GAZEBO_PLUGIN_PATH=$GAZEBO_PLUGIN_PATH:path/to/plugin/skid_steer_drive_plugin/build
 ```